evallugo/itws1100-lugoe/labs/9/readme.md

-Hallelujah I think I did it.
+Hallelujah, I did it.
 Things tend to work better when you read things all the way.
-Lol.
+Thanks for all the help and patience.